 Starting in June 1987, Yvan Stern pushes the board of patrons to create a support association for the Festival, a decision which requires the drafting of articles of incorporation in order to receive subsidies.
 On 28 September 1987 at the Rex, the constitutive general assembly of the Support Association for the Third-World Film Festival takes place.
 The explicitly French-speaking Association's objective is to promote the dialogue between all cultures and to introduce and distribute the cinema of the South across Switzerland.
 On 20 October 1987, the Association bodies sign off on the statutes: general assembly, board of patrons, honorary committee, executive office and board of auditors.
 Reinforced with this new structure, 1988 is also the year in which the Festival resolves the problem of film distribution in the commercial circuit once and for all.
 Journalist Bruno Jaeggi had just created a charitable foundation with the objective of distributing and archiving quality Third-World films in Switzerland: Trigon-Film.
 With so much in common with the Festival and hoping to avoid competition between the two, Yvan Stern thus forges a collaboration with Trigon-Film with the striking force to distribute films from Fribourg, and the Festival thus screens selections from Trigon-Film.
 The Festival is growing, but the organisation wishes to keep it within bounds.
 The budget for the 4th Edition is 62,300 Swiss francs with a deficit forecast as similar to the 3rd Edition, around 20,000 Swiss francs.
 From 11 to 20 January 1988, the Festival screens 27 feature films first in Fribourg, then in wider French-speaking Switzerland.
 Works are split into three sections: Competition, Information and Short Films, with particular emphasis on China and Taiwan.
 The Distribution Assistance Prize, which could have been called the City of Fribourg Prize, considering that the 10,000 Swiss francs came from the municipality, is awarded once more, ex aequo between Zhuangzhuang Tian's The Horse Thief (Tibet/China, 1985) and Souleymane Cissé's Yeelen (Mali, 1987).
 In Fribourg and across Switzerland, 16,217 spectators – double the total in 1986 – take part in 164 screenings.

 In autumn 1992, the Festival receives international recognition from UNESCO: the World Decade for Cultural Development seal.
 For the first time, all filmmakers are invited to participate.
-The administration lays the grounds for auxiliary involvement (secretary, press attaché, operator and courier) four months prior to the start of the 7th Edition, which runs from 17 to 24 January – seven days as opposed to ten.
-The professional calibre of the new Edition is matched by a reasonable note: less films make the rounds in Swiss cities, a name change once more (Les Films du Sud, over one month instead of two), but with greater emphasis on Fribourg itself.
+The administration lays the grounds for auxiliary involvement (secretary, press attaché, operator and courier) four months prior to the start of the 7th Edition, which runs from 17th to 24th January – seven days as opposed to ten.
+The professional calibre of the new Edition is matched by a reasonable note: less films make the Swiss cities tour which changed its name (Les Films du Sud, over one month instead of two), but with greater emphasis on Fribourg itself.
 Joining the fiction, documentary and short film competitions is an homage to Indian director Satyajit Ray, a retrospective on South Korean filmmaker Jang-ho Lee, and a focus on the San Antonio film school in Los Banos, Cuba.
 The main prize is awarded ex-aequo to Chinese filmmaker Shaohong Li (Xuese Qingchen) and the Syrian Mohamed Malas (Al-lail).
 Chilean Ricardo Larrain takes home the Trigon-Film Prize (La Frontera), while Argentinian Adolfo Aristarain wins the Public Prize (Un lugar en el mundo).
 The three theatres at the Rex are used intensively and visits rise by 10% to reach a threshold of 10,000 attendees.
 The question of private sponsorship involvement and its coherence with Festival ethics comes under debate once more.

 Beyond the festival, which runs from 30 January to 6 February, the need for a change of articles of incorporation is at the centre of discussions at the start of the year: from 30 March 1994, the honorary committee is presided over by Federal Councillor Ruth Dreifuss, voted in by the general assembly, cancelling the 1987 statutes.
 It consists essentially of a vote for improved professionalism, particularly in freeing up director Martial Knaebel from certain administrative obligations and allowing him to travel more.
 At the recommendation of Paul Jubin, president of the Support Association, the structure is divided into three wings: general assembly, executive committee, and the direction and executive secretariat.
 Meanwhile, the 1994 Edition beats all the records: competitions, a section entitled Regards croisés, a retrospective of works by the Indian filmmaker Govindan Aravindan, a tribute to Hsiao-Hsien Hou (who wins the Distribution Assistance Prize for his new film, The Puppetmaster, ex-aequo with Kosh Ba Kosh by Tajik filmmaker Bakhtyar Khudojnazarov) drawing in around 25,000 spectators (15% more than in 1993) to four screens in Fribourg and across 19 other cities in the Les Films du Sud circuit.
 With a budget now reaching 720,000 Swiss francs, the success still can't stop a deficit of 34,000 Swiss francs.
 A more rigorous internal organisation is decided upon, along with seeking out new means of support.